S. Hitarth

 Traditional stream processor let the user define window using imperative programming language which lack formalism and rigor.

-S. Hitarth, M. Praveen, Window Expressions for Stream Data Processing (Work in Progress)
+S. Hitarth, M. Praveen, Window Expressions for Stream Data Processing (Unpublished)

 Automatons are abstract models of computations that move through states while reading an input and ultimately either accept or reject the input.
 At each state, one letter is read from the input, and depending upon the current configuration of the automaton, it moves to next state.
 The most powerful automata is Turing Machine.